leske42/CPP09/README.md

 If you observe the above table, you can see what the Jacobstahl sequence does beautifully.
 Table 1 shows that the amount of comparisons needed always increases at a field size of the next power of 2 (for example, there is an increase in comparisons at 1, 4, 8, and 16 elements).
 Jacobstahl *keeps your search field size just below this treshold, for as long as possible*.
 Since beginning from 2<sup>n</sup> elements you would have a required comparison number increase, you can be sure as hell your n<sup>th</sup> search field size will be *exactly* 2<sup>n</sup> - 1.

 How does this happen?
-Maybe you remember from the beginning that if you know a Jacobstahl number with the index of _n_, you can always calculate the next one with the formula J<sub>n + 1</sub>  =  2<sup>n + 1</sup>  -  J<sub>n</sub>.
-You can reorganize this to J<sub>n</sub> + J<sub>n + 1</sub> =  2<sup>n + 1</sup>, which means, as you go from left to right, any 2 neighbors of the sequence will always give you the next power of 2.
+Maybe you remember from the beginning that if you know a Jacobstahl number with the index of _k_, you can always calculate the next one with the formula J<sub>k + 1</sub>  =  2<sup>k + 1</sup>  -  J<sub>k</sub>.
+You can reorganize this to J<sub>k</sub> + J<sub>k + 1</sub> =  2<sup>k + 1</sup>, which means, as you go from left to right, any 2 neighbors of the sequence will always give you the next power of 2.
 If you look at the first few Jacobstahl numbers (**1, 3, 5, 11, 21, 43, 85, 171**), you can observe this pattern very clearly.

 This is important becase when you start insertion from any given Jacobstahl index, your search field size will be made of the current Jacobstahl number (all the As concerned until this index) and the previous one (all the Bs already inserted).
-For example, when I'm starting to insert from the Jacobstahl index of 5, my search field in the "bigger" container consists of 16 elements: 5 As were already there, and so far 3 Bs got inserted.
+For example, when I'm starting to insert from the Jacobstahl index of 5, my search field in the "bigger" container consists of 8 elements: 5 As were already there, and so far 3 Bs got inserted.
 This pattern will always give you the sum of two neighboring Jacobstahls, which always adds up to the next power of 2.
 But since at insertion your own pair never needs to be a part of your search field, you can go below this number by 1 - and like this you get your ideal search field size.

 So in short, **this** is why Jacobstahl is crazy optimized for binary insertion.